molovol/MoloVol/README.md

 https://github.com/jmaglic/MoloVol/issues

 ## Development Team
 The development is currently lead by Jasmin B. Maglic and Roy Lavendomme.
+You may reach us via email through molovol@outlook.com